syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 Dim endPageIndex As Integer = images.Length

-'Create new PrintDialog instance.
+'Creates new PrintDialog instance.

 Dim printDialog As New System.Windows.Forms.PrintDialog()

-'Set new PrintDocument instance to print dialog.
+'Sets new PrintDocument instance to print dialog.

 printDialog.Document = New PrintDocument()

-'Enable the print current page option.
+'Enables the print current page option.

 printDialog.AllowCurrentPage = True

-'Enable the print selected pages option.
+'Enables the print selected pages option.

 printDialog.AllowSomePages = True

-'Set the start and end page index
+'Sets the start and end page index

 printDialog.PrinterSettings.FromPage = 1

 printDialog.PrinterSettings.ToPage = images.Length

-'Open the print dialog box.
+'Opens the print dialog box.

 If printDialog.ShowDialog() = System.Windows.Forms.DialogResult.OK Then

-'Check if the selected page range is valid.
+'Checks whether the selected page range is valid or not.

 If printDialog.PrinterSettings.FromPage > 0 AndAlso printDialog.PrinterSettings.ToPage <= images.Length Then

-'Update the start page of the document to print.
+'Updates the start page of the document to print.

 startPageIndex = printDialog.PrinterSettings.FromPage - 1

-'Update the end page of the document to print.
+'Updates the end page of the document to print.

 endPageIndex = printDialog.PrinterSettings.ToPage

-'Hook the PrintPage event to handle be drawing pages for printing.
+'Hooks the PrintPage event to handle the drawing pages for printing.

 printDialog.Document.PrintPage += New PrintPageEventHandler(PrintPageMethod)

-'Print the document.
+'Prints the document.

 printDialog.Document.Print()